Morris County (New Jersey) Property Tax Calculator 2026

 LONG HILL TWP0.2101.7500.2002.1602.160

-2025 Morris County General Tax Rates
+Interactive New Jersey 2025 General Tax Rates (All Counties)

 Explore the official 2025 General Tax Rates for Morris County, New Jersey, in this state‑published PDF.
 It lists every municipality’s general and effective property tax rates, helping you compare local levies and better understand your tax burden in the county.

-Source: Data derived from the certified 2025 Morris County Abstract of Ratables as published by the Morris County Board of Taxation for the 2026 fiscal cycle.
+Source.
+Data derived from the certified 2025 Morris County Abstract of Ratables as published by the Morris County Board of Taxation for the 2026 fiscal cycle.

 Conclusion